We live in a great community. Every day I feel fortunate to be an Arlingtonian.

 I am excited for this campaign, and I am looking forward to speaking with you and all of our neighbors.
-I will work hard everyday to earn your vote, and I hope to have your support at the caucus in May.
+I will work hard everyday to earn your support.

 After graduating from James Madison University in 2001, I moved to Arlington and it became my true home.
 And, as I have in every place, I have lived my passion for community and public service throughout my more than 15 years as an Arlingtonian.

 Community service has always been important to me, but I have also been drawn to the importance of public service.